 Dementia is an age-related disorder that few like to talk about but is too common to ignore: According to the World Health Organization, every year 10 million new cases are diagnosed, and at any given time, 5% to 8% of a population is living with dementia.
 As with many illnesses, the key to living well is early detection.
 These are the most common signs of dementia; if you or a loved one is experiencing them, it's a good idea to contact your doctor to discuss your symptoms.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID and Didn't Know It.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Someone with dementia is likely to experience memory loss as a primary symptom.
 This may involve recent or important events, names and places, or where they left certain objects.
 "Memory is almost always an early deficit, but memory problems can be subtle, and an individual may simply be forgetting recent conversations, appointments, or exhibiting a loss of sense of direction when driving," says Thomas C. Hammond, MD, a neurologist with Baptist Health's Marcus Neuroscience Institute in Boca Raton, Florida.

 This type of forgetfulness is more severe and tends to happen more frequently than the kind that may accompany normal aging.
 For example: It's normal to forget where you've put your keys, then be able to retrace your steps to find them.
 If retracing steps becomes difficult, that could be a sign of dementia.